flimble/Packer/README.md

 4. *(Hyper-V and VirtualBox only)* convert the disk to Hyper-V format.

 Each stage feeds from the previous stage by launching VMWare/VirtualBox/AWS using the VM image or AMI from the previous stage.
 This means you can update an image quickly with new software by skipping the long-winded Windows install-and-update stage, and role installation.

+### Conventions/folder structure

+- `.json` file - contains 4 Packer definitions.
+There are 2 definitions per VM:
+ 1. Creates the base Windows hard drive image and installs 167+ Windows updates on it.
+ 2. Takes the output from 1) and installs Windows features like IIS and software.
+- `scripts` folder - contains Powershell scripts for the two stages.
+Windows updates are done via the answer file, as WinRM can't run Windows updates.
+The rest is done via WinRM in Packer.
+- `answerfiles` - This contains the Windows answer file that Windows needs for automated setups.
+It contains a default user "packer/packer" and volume licence keys from Microsoft KMS.
+- `vmtype_stageN_xxx.ps` - These scripts run packer targetting the `.json` file and one of the named builders.

 #### Disks